MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOGeoAdministrator.md

 Get-SPOGeoAdministrator
 ```

-This cmdlet will output a SharePoint Online user or security group that is Multi-Geographic administrators on the current multi-geo tenant.
+This cmdlet will output a SharePoint Online user or security group that is Multi-Geo administrators on the current multi-geo tenant.

 ## PARAMETERS